 16. Admire The View From Coit Tower

-When he passed away he left a substantial sum of money to the city and so this tower was built to honor him.
+When she passed aways he left a substantial sum of money to the city and so this tower was built to honor her.
 You can go up the tower by elevator all year round and tickets can be bought from the nearby ticket shop.

 17. The Palace of Fine Arts